skx/yal/README.md

 A reasonable amount of sample code can be found in the various included examples:

 * [test.lisp](test.lisp) shows many things.
+* [fibonacci.list](fibonacci.lisp) calculate the first 25 numbers of the Fibonacci sequence.
 * [fizzbuzz.lisp](fizzbuzz.lisp) is a standalone sample of solving the fizzbuzz problem.
 * [mtest.lisp](mtest.lisp) shows some macro examples.